How do I file a tax extension for an S Corp tax return?

 S-Corporations are classified as pass-through taxation entities, by which they aren’t required to pay income tax at a corporate level.
 Instead, the profits, and losses incurred by the business are reported on the tax returns of the individual shareholders.
 Hence, the tax dues, if any, have to be paid at the individual level.
 Even then, S-Corporations are mandated to file their informational tax return each year to report the taxes it withholds from the employee wages.

-When an S-Corp misses the tax deadline to file Form 1120-S, they can request for an automatic extension of time by filing Form 7004- the s-corp IRS extension form.
+When an S-Corp misses the tax deadline to file Form 1120-S, they can request an automatic extension of time by filing Form 7004- the s-corp IRS extension form.

 IRS filing deadline for s corporations

 The S-Corporations have an obligation to file their annual tax return Form 1120-S by the 15th day of the third month after the tax period ends.
-And, apart from this, an S-Corp has the responsibility to issue Schedule K-1 to all shareholders that have the mentioning of the individual shareholder’s share of the corporation’s income for that particular tax year.
+Apart from this, an S-Corp has the responsibility to issue Schedule K-1 to all shareholders that have the mentioning of the individual shareholder’s share of the corporation’s income for that particular tax year.

 Steps to e-file an extension for S-Corp tax return

 With ExpressExtension, you can easily e-file s corporation extension in simple steps.
 Here we go: